-How to Save Money in Tonga
+How to Save Money on Your Trip to Tonga

-Home to royalty, a scattering of idyllic islands, turquoise waters and some of the top whale-swimming, suba diving and game fishing experiences in the South Pacific, Tonga might seem like a destination that only the rich and famous can afford.
+Home to royalty, a scattering of idyllic islands, turquoise waters and some of the top whale-swimming, scuba diving and game fishing experiences in the South Pacific, Tonga might seem like a destination that only the rich and famous can afford.
 But look a little closer and you’ll see that Tonga is a humble country with an array of budget accommodations, affordable transport and more.
 That combined with our money-saving tips below, makes it easy to save money when travelling in Tonga.

 1. Pay with Cash